mendix/docs/content/en/docs/appstore/connectors/openai-connector.md

 Combine embeddings with text generation capabilities and leverage specific sources of information to create a smart chat functionality tailored to your own knowledge base.

 {{% alert color="info" %}}
-You can check out our [showcase app](https://marketplace.mendix.com/link/component/220475) for an example implementation of an RAG-based search.
+You can check out our [showcase app](https://marketplace.mendix.com/link/component/220475) for an example implementation of retrieval augmented generation (RAG).
 {{% /alert %}}

 ### 1.2 Features

-Mendix provides dual API support for both [OpenAI](https://platform.openai.com/) and [Azure OpenAI](https://oai.azure.com/).
+Mendix provides dual platform support for both [OpenAI](https://platform.openai.com/) and [Azure OpenAI](https://oai.azure.com/).
 With the current version, Mendix supports the Chat Completions API for [text generation](https://platform.openai.com/docs/guides/text-generation), the Image Generations API for [images](https://platform.openai.com/docs/guides/images) and the Embeddings API for [vector embeddings](https://platform.openai.com/docs/guides/embeddings/what-are-embeddings).

 ### 1.3 Limitations